-Hypothermia Can Happen to You Indoors — and Other Surprising Facts
+Hypothermia Can Happen Both Indoors and Outdoors

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

 Truth is though, we’re all susceptible to hypothermia — a dangerous drop in core body temperature usually following prolonged exposure to the cold.
 And it doesn’t have to occur in those dramatic outdoor circumstances, either.

 It may surprise you to know your body can lose a dangerous amount of heat even at room temperature if the conditions are right.

 “There are no hard-and-fast rules as to the exact temperature at which you can get hypothermia or the amount of time it takes,” says emergency medicine physician Thomas Waters, MD.
 “Even at room temperature, you can become hypothermic if the circumstances are right for it.”